A Strange Day on Planet Earth

 It is March and twilight in March in the high desert is its own universe, one that should fill mouths and dreams and imaginations for generations.
 The earth is still brown and in direct light looks brittle, but look again.
 Ostara is moving, and at twilight I hear her siren call until my blood is pulsing in time with the melting mountain snow.

 I am her disciple, her devotee, her child, her shadow.
 I feel the pressure of the swelling tree buds in my arms, memorize the shape of every blade of grass in its thrust, and impress the smell of surging water into my cells.
 Nothing has changed, and yet everything is new, and old, and new again.
 Even under cement, the soil sings and speaks of spring.
 They say Bede made up Ostara but I know better.
-I have met her on this path: a snake green as new leaves, whose dance wakes up the entire world.
+I have met her on this path: a snake green as new leaves, whose dance wakes the entire world.

 Love and Honey